Pioneer packs

 Day 1:

-Your tour starts from Silkeborg Harbour, where you'll get a basic overview of the map and route.
-You'll then sail northwards through Kammerslusen, the only lock on the Gudenåen river, which is definitely worth a visit.
+Your tour starts from Silkeborg Harbor, where you'll get a basic overview of the map and route.
+You'll then sail north and pass through Kammerslusen, which is the only lock on the Gudenåen river and is definitely worth a visit.

-You'll then sail past the Silkeborg Papirfabrik area, where Jysk Musik & Teaterhus, cinema, hotel, restaurants etc. are located.
+You'll then sail past the Silkeborg Papirfabrik area, where you'll find Jysk Musik & Teaterhus, a cinema, hotel, restaurants and more.
 When you reach Silkeborg Langsø, turn right and shortly afterwards you'll be on a narrower Gudenå.
 Take your time and let the current help you on your way.
 Just before Resenbro there is a rest area with a toilet on your left.

 After about 2.5 hours of sailing, you'll arrive at Sminge Lake, one of the best birdwatching spots along the Gudenåen river.
-After sailing through Sminge Lake, staying on the left side, the river will gather again and not long after you will arrive at the Sminge car park.
+After sailing through Sminge Lake, where you stay on the left side, the river will gather again and not long after you will arrive at the Sminge parking lot.
 Here you'll find the Bird Tower, which offers an impressive view of Sminge Lake.

-If you get hungry, you'll pass Svostrup Kro, one of the old Pramdrager Kroer - it's about 800 metres ahead on the left, after Sminge Sø.
+If you get hungry, stop by Svostrup Kro, one of the old Pramdrager Kroer - it is located about 800 meters ahead on the left, after Sminge Sø.

-Shortly after Svostrup Kro, you'll pass Tvilum Bridge, where you'll find a jetty where you can moor and follow the path 200 metres up to Tvilum Church.
-Here there is a rest area and toilets up by the church.
+Shortly after Svostrup Kro you'll pass Tvilum bridge, where a short distance after the bridge, there is a jetty where you can moor and follow the path 200 meters up to Tvilum Church.
+There is a rest area and toilets up by the church.

-A short distance after Tvilum Church, you'll see a white sign on your right, telling you that Teglgårdsparkens Nærkøbens & Grill is located here - another distinguishing feature is that you'll see a fire pit in the meadow before Sankt Hans and then it will look like a flat area without trees or anything else.
+A short distance after Tvilum Church, you'll see a white sign on your right, telling you that Teglgårdsparkens Nærkøbens & Grill is located here - another characteristic is that you'll see a fire pit in the meadow before Sankt Hans and then it will look like a flat area without trees and other things.
 You can stock up on provisions here.

-A little over an hour after Teglgårdsparken, you'll arrive at Kongensbro Teltplads, which is your accommodation for the night.
+A little over an hour after Teglgårdsparken you will arrive at Kongensbro Teltplads, which is your accommodation for the night.
 The site is located just before the large bridge on your right.

-Easy and simple - order and have dinner and/or breakfast delivered from Teglgårdsparkens Nærkøbens & Grill by phone: +45 27 84 78 81 - please order no later than the day before so they know it will be delivered.
+Easy and simple - order and have dinner and/or breakfast delivered from Teglgårdsparkens Nærkøbens & Grill by phone: +45 27 84 78 81 - please order at least the day before so they know it will be delivered.

-Kongensbro Kro is located directly opposite and offers a breakfast buffet, lunch or dinner.
+Kongensbro Kro is just across the street and offers a breakfast buffet, lunch or dinner.

 Day 2:

-A short distance after Kongensbro, you will be sailing on Tange Lake.
+A short distance after Kongensbro you will sail on Tange Lake.
 You'll sail towards Ans, where you can stock up on provisions.
 Tange Sø is Denmark's largest artificial lake.
-At the end of Tange Lake is the Tange Power Station and the Energy Museum, where there will be a canoe transfer.
-You must use the designated canoe carriages, which you will typically find on the other side, as this is where the other travellers have left their carriages.
+At the end of Tange Lake is Tangeværket / Energimuseet, where there will be a transfer with the canoe.
+You must use the designated canoe carts, which you will typically find on the other side, as this is where the other sailors have left their carts.

-Approximately 1 hour after Tangeværket, you will arrive at Bjerringbro Teltplads, where the canoe must be returned by 16:00.
+Approximately 1 hour after Tangeværket you will arrive at Bjerringbro Teltplads, where the canoe must be returned no later than 16:00.

 Pioneer package 2 days